tinganho/balanced-storage/README.md

 };
 ```

 The compiler will statically classify `addItem` is an add method and `deleteItem` is a sub method.
+We will cover the details later.

 We then have while loop that ask us our options: